 - Gather all the ingredients.

-To Make the Ketchup Fried Rice
+To Make the Chicken Rice

 - Add 2 servings cooked Japanese short-grain rice.
 Use a cutting motion with your spatula to break the clumps into small pieces.